Nimitz gets underway for COMPTUEX

-170313-N-SH284-126 MANCHESTER, Wash.
-(March 13, 2017) USS Nimitz (CVN 68) transits Puget Sound en route to conduct Composite Training Unit Exercise (COMPTUEX).
-COMPTUEX is a critical part of the pre-deployment training cycle, with successful completion certifying the carrier and its air wing as qualified for open ocean operations.
+MANCHESTER, Wash.
+(March 13, 2017) The aircraft carrier USS Nimitz (CVN 68) exits the Sinclair Inlet en route to conduct a composite training unit exercise (COMPTUEX), which is a critical part of the pre-deployment training cycle.
+With successful completion of COMPTUEX, the ship and its air wing will be qualified for open ocean operations.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Vaughan Dill/Released)

 |Date Taken: